• Skip to primary navigation

 How to Troubleshoot Making Homemade Marshmallows

-• You may use cornstarch only in place of the powdered sugar-cornstarch mixture to prep the workstation and dust the final marshmallows.
-I've used both and the cornstarch-only mixture is definitely drier, but I do like the addition of the powdered sugar for flavor.
+You can use cornstarch-only in place of the powdered sugar-cornstarch mixture to prep the workstation and dust the final marshmallows.
+I've used both, and the cornstarch-only mixture is definitely drier, but I do like the addition of the powdered sugar for flavor.
 It's up to you.

 If you're looking for more Halloween tricks or treats to make this year, here are a few of our favorite pumpkin and pumpkin spice recipes to try.